 Giving every child a safe and meaningful summer

-The Bergen County Summer Campership Fund is a scholarship program to send children from lower-income working families to local day camps.
+The Bergen County Summer Campership Fund is a scholarship program to send children from lower-income working families that live in Bergen County to local day camps.
 Contributions to the fund provide children with life-shaping experiences in a safe and healthy environment.

 Hundreds of working families in Bergen County are unable to afford summer day camp for their school-age children.
 As a result, many of these children spend their summers home alone, putting their safety in jeopardy, and wasting a time when others are exploring and growing in a productive, healthy, memorable way.